What is executive presence & how to develop it

-Executive presence is a blend of confidence, personal style and communication skills that conveys authenticity and inspires others.
+Executive presence is a blend of mental, physical, verbal and vocal traits that convey authenticity and inspire others.
 Essential in today's tech-dominated business world, it's not a birth right, it can be learned.

 People often come to me for help to develop their executive presence, but when asked what they mean, many struggle to define it.